toptal/granite/docs/index.md

 ```

 Subactions will validate their data and check preconditions when they're performed.
 This however should not be relied on
-and it's better to check preconditions of subaction when precondtions of main action are checked and validate subaction
+and it's better to check preconditions of subaction when preconditions of main action are checked and validate subaction
 when main action is validated.
 For this we use:

 ```ruby